shashankravoor/Implementation-of-Heirarcheal-Clustering/README.md

 # Implementation-of-Heirarcheal-Clustering

-We had implemented the heirarcheal clustering algorithm of type complete linkage by considering different cases like:
+Implemented the heirarcheal clustering algorithm of type complete linkage by considering different cases like:

                     1. Finding the euclidean distance between 1D list from a point P and choosing the point having maximum distance.
                     2. Intra points euclidean distance calculation by using 1D list and finding the pair of points having maximum distance.